DustinBracy/Covid19-Louisiana/Covid19-Louisiana.md

   5. Post that video to you-Tube (or provide Zoom link) and the (private) link to the Google-Doc and submit your ppt and Rmd File (or Jupyter notebook) to 2DS.
 Please leave the link on the Google Doc for a week so others can learn from your presentation.
 Please check out at least 3 of your peer’s presentations and please watch your own presentation as well.
 It is often very useful (although always a bit awkward for me at least ;) to watch yourself present!
   6. Submission
     a.
 The link to your you-tube presentation on the Google-Doc
-    b.	your pptx (or slides in whatever form (pdf, Prezi, etc.) (Put in “Final Project Documentation.”)
+    b.	your pptx (or slides in whatever form (pdf, Prezi, etc.) (Put in "Final Project Documentation.")
-    c.	an R markdown (RMD) or Jupyter notebook or equivalent (Put in “Final Project Documentation.”) this file should contain all of your EDA, modeling and forecasting code and be very organized and well commented.
+    c.	an R markdown (RMD) or Jupyter notebook or equivalent (Put in "Final Project Documentation.") this file should contain all of your EDA, modeling and forecasting code and be very organized and well commented.